steunix/passweaver-api/README.md

 Think of it as a regular hard disk folder: 'root' user has access to all directories, and while user 'dummy' may create subdirectory, root will always be able to access them even if they have '700' permissions.

-While this may sound as a limitation, in the long run it allows to avoid wild permissions forests, such as "hidden" folders available only to a restricted number of people, in a point of the tree where you would not expect.
-"Branch" admins are "responsible" for everything is happening in "their" tree.
+While this may sound as a limitation, in the long run it allows to avoid wild permissions forests, such as "hidden" folders available only to a restricted number of people, in a point of the 'tree' where you would not expect.
+"Folder" admins are "responsible" for everything is happening in "their" tree, down to the last leaf.

-That is indeed **exactly** how user 'Admin' in Vaulted works: it's part of the builtin "Admins" group and "Admins" have read+write access to 'Root' folder, thus to every folder due to inheritance.
+That is indeed **exactly** how user 'Admin' in Vaulted works: it's part of the builtin "Admins" group and "Admins" have read+write access to 'Root' folder, thus to every folder - due to this inheritance.

 ## Encryption

 Items are encrypted and stored in the database using a master key that is read **from the environment variable VAULTED_MASTER_KEY**: there is no other way to get the master key and this is fully intentional, in order to leave the responsability of safely keeping your master key secret completely **up to you**.

-Items are encrypted with AES-GCM algorithm, along with IV and secure token, using the master key.
+Items are encrypted using AES-GCM algorithm with the master key, and are stored along with IV and auth tag.

 **WARNING**: as with any other software using asymmetric encryption, if you loose your master key you're **completely screwed** and there is no way to recover encrypted data.
 So be sure you keep your master key safe and *properly backed up*.

 ## Access logging

-Every operation is logged into the database., from logins to CRUD operations to items access.
+Every operation is logged into the database, from logins to CRUD operations, to items access.

 ## The API